Quick Review of Container Image Creation and Usage #

 # Example:

-docker pull node:20.18
+docker pull node:24.01

-Pulling an Image from Private registry:
+Pulling an Private Image from Registry:

 - To pull a private Docker image from a registry, you need to follow these steps:

-docker login <registry-url>
+# <registry-name>.azurecr.io docker login <registry-url>

 - Pull the Image: Use the